wso2/docs-choreo-dev/en/docs/administration/configure-a-custom-domain-for-apis.md

     To register the custom domain, you need to create a DNS record of the `CNAME` type via the domain registrar service, associating it with the Choreo gateway access domain (i.e., `customdns.e1-us-east-azure.choreoapis.dev`).

 4. Optionally, create TLS certificates and keys to enable TLS for the custom domain.
-For testing purposes, you can also use the `let's encrypt` option.
+You can also use the `let's encrypt` option.
 This option allows Choreo to create and manage the certificates on your behalf.

 ## Configure a custom domain for your APIs